stjude/RNAIndel/rnaindel/training_lib/README.md

 # Train RNAIndel
-RNAIndel trains the model based on the truth annotated by the user.
+RNAIndel trains the model using your training set.

 ### Step 1 (feature calculation)
 Features are calculated for each indel and reported in a tab-delimited file.<br>

-To use the built-in caller for training,
+At default, RNAIndel calculates features based on a call set by the built-in caller.
 ```
 rnaindel feature -i BAM -o OUTPUT_TAB -r REFERENCE -d DATA_DIR [other options]
 ```
-To use your caller, specify the input VCF from your caller by ```-v```.
+To calculate for your caller's call set, specify the input VCF from your caller by ```-v```.
 ```
 rnaindel feature -i BAM -v INPUT_VCF -o OUTPUT_TAB -r REFERENCE -d DATA_DIR [other options]
 ```